-- Outpatient Services (ASAM Level 1) shall be provided to beneficiaries (up to nine hours a week for adults, and less than six hours a week for adolescents) when determined by a Medical Director or LPHA to be medically necessary and in accordance with an individualized client plan. - 2.
-Services can be provided in-person, by telephone or by telehealth by a licensed professional or a certified counselor in any appropriate setting in the community.
-The components of Outpatient Services include intake, individual counseling, group counseling, family therapy, patient education, medication services, collateral services, crisis intervention services, treatment planning and discharge services. - 3.
-For clients in Outpatient Services, case management shall be provided to coordinate care with ancillary service providers and facilitate transitions between levels of care.
+- 1. The Contractor shall provide Outpatient services (ASAM Level 1) to beneficiaries (up to nine hours a week for adults, and less than six hours a week for adolescents) when determined by a Medical Director or LPHA to be medically necessary and in accordance with an individualized treatment plan. - 2.
+The Contractor may provide outpatient services in-person or by telephone by a licensed professional or a registered or certified counselor in any appropriate setting in the community, in accordance with HIPAA and 42 CFR Part 2. - 3.
+The components of outpatient services shall include intake, individual counseling, group counseling, family therapy, patient education, medication services, collateral services, crisis intervention services, treatment planning and discharge services.

+4. The Contractor shall provide case management services to beneficiaries receiving outpatient services to coordinate care with ancillary service providers and facilitate transitions between LOC.

-I. Intensive Outpatient Services (ASAM Level 2.1)
+H. Intensive Outpatient Services (ASAM Level 2.1)